“Is it easiest to trust God in the midst of trials or happy times?”

 Belief mixed with frustration, tears mixed with joy, fear mixed with faith.
 Yet, through it all, confidence in God’s faithfulness, because he knew God was for him.

 We may not know what tomorrow holds.
 We may go through periods when we think we just won’t be able to make it.
 We might shed countless tears.
-But despite it all, we know that he works all things for good (Romans 8:28).
+Despite it all, we know that he works all things for good (Romans 8:28).
 Despite all odds, we know that God is for us.

-It is for this reason we praise his word, or as the original translation puts it—we “shine, radiate, and are visible” in our praise.
+It is for this reason we need to praise his word, or as the original translation puts it—we “shine, radiate, and are visible” in our praise.
 Even in the midst of suffering.
-We can’t see the full picture, but we know that God is faithful—because he has already delivered us from death, that we might walk before God in the light of life.
+We can’t see the full picture, we know that God is faithful—because he has already delivered us from death, that we might walk before God in the light of life.